Shenandoah Valley Limited: Fall Train Excursions from Rockbridge County

 Important Notes:

 - ADA accessibility is quite limited due to the historic rail equipment.
 An ADA-compliant restroom is provided at the boarding location, however.
-Call 434-391-9772 after reading the additional info found here.
+If you or someone in your group is concerned about boarding the train, please call 866-440-8356 for additional information.

 - There are restrooms on the train.